UAAP Season 85 volleyball tournaments: Game results

-Results on top and to the right of the solid cells are for first-round games; those to the bottom and to the left of it are second-round games.
+Results on top and to the right of the solid cells are for first-round games; those to the bottom and left are for second-round games.

 Bracket

 Semifinals

 The top two seeds in the semifinals have the twice-to-beat advantage.

-If a team wins all elimination round games, the stepladder format will be used where two lowest seeded teams will play off to determine the opponent of the #2 seed, which still has the twice-to-beat advantage.
+La Salle vs UST

+La Salle has the twice-to-beat advantage.

+NU vs Adamson

+NU has the twice-to-beat advantage.

 Finals

-The finals is a best-of-three playoff.
+The finals is a best-of-three series.